-WHO eases rules on meningitis vaccine, researchers sayNovember 15th, 2012 in Medications /
+WHO eases rules on meningitis vaccine, researchers sayNovember 15, 2012 in Medicine & Health / Medications

 In a breakthrough for the fight against meningitis in poor countries, researchers say the WHO has ruled that a key vaccine can be transported or stored for up to four days without refrigeration.

 The previously-approved vaccine is aimed at helping in the so-called "Meningitis Belt," which stretches across the African Sahel from Senegal to Ethiopia, where epidemics of the deadly infection regularly break out.

 In these countries, where reliable electricity is rare, especially in rural areas, assuring that the low-cost vaccine can be stored safely without refrigeration will vastly improve vaccination campaigns, researchers say.